ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 ## 4. Model Selection and Training

 ### a.
 Baseline Models
-- **Objective**: Established a performance benchmark using a simple model to gauge the complexity required for the final model.

     - **i) Logistic Regression**: Chosen for its simplicity and effectiveness in binary classification tasks.
 It provides a good starting point to understand the relationship between the features and the target variable.

       <p align="center">